 - Build morale (see below)

 Pay attention to the transition from normal into remote working.
-This advice may seem a bit too late.
-A major problem with the Coronavirus pandemic is that it bumped huge numbers into remote working without any preparation or training, and without much in the way of choice.
-Nevertheless, there is still a lot you can do:
+A major problem with the Coronavirus pandemic has been that it bumped huge numbers into remote working without any preparation or training, and without much in the way of choice.
+It is not too late to remedy that:

 - Acknowledge it as a major transition.
 Go easy on yourself.
 Don’t give yourself a hard time if you get some things wrong or are slow to pick up speed.